RobertWetzler/ZeldaRemade/README.md

 ## Known Bugs
-- When Link takes damage, he ignores collision with blocks.
+- When Link takes damage, he ignores collision with blocks & wall collision.
 - Link's bounding box is too large so he his head intersects with blocks above causing clunky collision.
 - Enemies do not collide with moveable blocks.
 - The animation of throwing sword sometimes shown abnormally (flash then disappear).